timruhkopf/BOResNet/README.md

 In order to be capable of debugging the BO, the BO Unittests utilize an explicit cost function.

 ## Refactoring Ideas

-* Maybe use another third party GP implementation, that allows to fix the lenghtscale & variance of the GP kernel.
-The current optimizes both during runtime.
-Further, a GP which is used in an online fashion, which reuses former results would be computationally desirable.
+* Maybe use another third party GP implementation, that allows to fix or gradually change the lenghtscale & variance of the GP kernel.
+The current optimizes both during runtime anew for each new datapoint.
+This may yield drastically inconsistent estimates of these hyperparameters and produce no continuouity on the smoothness of the cost function.
+Further, a GP which is used in an online fashion; reusing former results would be computationally desirable.
 All of the above boils down to three advantages over the current implementation:
     1) Computational efficiency.
     2) A more stable & consistent GP
     3) the smoothness of the GP (kernel reach) can be fixed by the user.

 * Find another arg max procedure for finding the current maximum of the expected improvement function.
+The current implementation simply evaluates ei on a tighly spanned grid over the search space and returns its max.
+Challenges here are multi-modal distributions and flat (zero-gradient) areas which are hard to traverse through.

-* Clean up BO's interface; decide where to put the arguments.
+* Clean up BO's interface; decide where to put the arguments: either at the class.__init__ or prefereably to optimize.
+The latter can be advantageous when considering continuation, if the last incumbent does not provide sufficient improvement and more budget is granted.

 * Allow for a continuation protocol; i.e. kick off, where it left off.
-  Maybe use some common interface similar to torch.optim.Optimizer
+Maybe use some common interface similar to torch.optim.Optimizer incl. its step method.

-* add logging
+* Add logging.

-* extend to multiple dimensions
+* Extend to multiple dimensions of the searchspace.